 The latest 13.3 inch Macbook Air starts at $999, for a Broadwell Core i5 processor with Intel HD 6000 graphics, 4 GB of RAM and a 128 GB PCIe SSD.
 And you can actually find it discounted online.
 The 11 inch MacBook Air starts at $899 for a similar configuration, and once again some webstores actually list it cheaper.

-Bottom point, the Macbook Airs are price wise pretty much on pair with their rival high-end ultrabooks these days.
-Upgrades are expensive on the Airs though, so if you want a high-tier configuration you’ll probabvly find it cheaper on a Windows ultraportable, but the base model is definitely aggressive priced.
+The bottom point, the Macbook Airs are price-wise pretty much on par with their rival high-end ultrabooks these days.
+Upgrades are expensive on the Airs though, so if you want a high-tier configuration you’ll probably find it cheaper on a Windows ultraportable, but the base model is definitely aggressively priced.

 Still, I personally wouldn’t buy the base Macbook Air.
 Go for at least a RAM upgrade, as the amount of memory cannot be latter improved and if you buy a model with only 4 GB of RAM you’ll probably end up regretting it further down the road.